Need help? Call or text 988 or chat 988lifeline.org

 Research matters - especially when it comes to messaging.
 We must better understand the attitudes, beliefs, and perceptions about mental health and suicide prevention if we are to messaging effectively and clearly to the public.

-That’s why, the American Foundation for Suicide Prevention (AFSP), the National Action Alliance for Suicide Prevention (Action Alliance), the Suicide Prevention Resource Center (SPRC), has collaboratively united in 2015, 2018, 2020, and again in 2022 to conduct regular national polling to get a better sense about the public's perceptions of mental health and suicide prevention—and use this information to inform and transform our nation's narrative about these important growing public health issues.
+That’s why, the American Foundation for Suicide Prevention (AFSP), the National Action Alliance for Suicide Prevention (Action Alliance) at EDC, the Suicide Prevention Resource Center (SPRC), has collaboratively united in 2015, 2018, 2020, 2022, and again in 2024 to conduct regular national polling to get a better sense about the public's perceptions of mental health and suicide prevention—and use this information to inform and transform our nation's narrative about these important growing public health issues.

 The Partners